krb5/krb5/doc/rst_source/krb_build/test_cov.rst

 =============

-It is considered good practice to develop and maintain the test suite with high level of test coverage, i.e. the tests that execute every single statement, every line of the code and then validate the result.
+It is considered good practice to develop and maintain the test suite with high level of test coverage, i.e., the tests that execute every single statement, every line of the code and then validate the result.

 The GNU's gcov is a tool that analyses the frequency of execution of